Our trustees provide direction, support and insight that help our leadership team be more successful.

 Dr. Jo Ellen Chatham is Strategic Planning Manager for Local Public Affairs for Southern California Edison.
 Prior to joining SCE, Dr. Chatham was a college professor teaching political science and President of Eagle Forum of California, a public policy organization.
 She was appointed by Governor Pete Wilson to the Board of Governors of the California State Bar Association and is a former television and radio commentator.
 Dr. Chatham has been a member and officer of many esteemed boards, including the Pacific Symphony, the Orange County World Affairs Council, the Orange County Business Council, the Orange County Forum, and is Immediate Past Chair of the PBS SoCal Board of Trustees.
 Dr. Chatham joined the PBS SoCal Board of Trustees in 2004.

-Anne Gates has been in the financial field for over 30 years.
+Anne Gates has been in consumer products businesses for over 30 years.
+She retired as President, MGA Entertainment, which is the largest privately held toy company in the United States.
 Ms. Gates is past Executive Vice President and CFO of The Disney Company’s Consumer Products Division.
 She has served on several boards, including the Board of Directors for Super RTL (a German entertainment company), the UC Berkeley Foundation, the Oakwood School, the Country School, and Crystal Stairs.
 She remains active on the Board of Trustees for Big Sunday, Junior Statesman of America, and The Board of Visitors of The Fu Foundation School of Engineering and Applied Science for Columbia University.
 In 2010, Anne Gates was named to the Power List of Britain’s 100 most influential black people.
 Ms. Gates joined the PBS SoCal Board of Trustees in 2014.

 As the founder of FivePoint Communities, Emile Haddad has over 27 years of real estate experience in the United States and abroad.
 Prior to founding FivePoint, Mr. Haddad was the Chief Investment Officer at Lennar, one of the largest publicly held homebuilders in the United States.
 While at Lennar, he oversaw the company’s land investments and asset management, which included over 250,000 homesites owned and controlled.
 A nationally recognized land expert, Mr. Haddad has received many honors and awards.
 He currently serves on the University of California at Irvine’s Foundation Board in addition to serving as a member of the PBS SoCal Board of Trustees since 2010.